auth0/docs/articles/appliance/index.md

 ###Scheduled maintenance

 The typical update cycle is once per month.
-You can also customize the update schedule.
+You can control the schedule when available updates are applied.

 ###Maintenance access